Cancer incidence in Ireland

-Current estimates state that more than 40,000 people in Ireland get cancer each year.
+Current estimates state that almost 45,000 people in Ireland get cancer each year.
 This figure is comprised of both invasive and non-invasive tumours, as well as non-melanoma skin cancers.

-The NCRI report also outlines the estimated number of people living with or beyond cancer as of 31 December, 2016.
+The NCRI report also outlines the estimated number of people living with or beyond cancer at the end of 2018.
 The Irish Cancer Society classifies these numbers as cancer survivors on our website and in press materials.

 Information on the number of deaths in Ireland caused by cancer is sourced from the Central Statistics Office.